American Beautyberry: A Showstopper Native Plant

 Look for Scientific Name: Callicarpa americana

-The scientific (Greek) name for American Beautyberry is Callicarpa americana, which literally means “beautiful fruit” in Greek!
+While American Beautyberry is the shrub’s common name, its scientific name is Callicarpa americana, which literally means “beautiful fruit” in Greek!

 It is helpful to write down this scientific name before heading to the nursery to make sure you get the right plant.